What is the Early Years Foundation Stage?

 Listening and Attention: Children learn to listen to each other and adults individually and in small and large groups.
 They listen and join in with stories and rhymes every day with enjoyment and relevant responses.

-Understanding: Children develop understanding of language through their play and exploration they respond to questions, they explore, predict, explain, describe… They learn to follow instructions to extend their learning.
+Understanding: Children develop an understanding of language through their play and exploration.
+They respond to questions, they explore, predict, explain, describe.
+They learn to follow instructions to extend their learning.

 Speaking: Children are given a rich range of real experiences and activities to talk about.
 They take part in planning and recall activities enabling them to talk about past experiences and plan the future.

 The 4 Specific Areas of Learning

 In the EYFS children’s mathematical understanding develops through active learning, play and exploration.
 They will use indoor and outdoor environments, stories, songs, cooking and games.

 Number: Children will learn to count reliably, order numbers, calculate, problem solve and use mathematical language.

 Shape, space and measure: Children will learn about weight, capacity, position, distance, time and money.
 They will explore, recognise, create and describe patterns and shapes.

 For both reading and writing children will develop phonic knowledge that will enable them to decode, read and write words.
 Phonics will take place through a range of learning experiences e.g. listening activities, songs, rhymes and playing with language throughout the EYFS.